Z3R0-sec/Z3R0-sec.github.io/_posts/2024-12-05-PythonBruteForce.md

 ## Introduction: Lab Setup

-Pwntools is a powerful Python library designed for binary exploitation, reverse engineering, and CTF (Capture The Flag) challenges.
+`Pwntools` is a powerful Python library designed for binary exploitation, reverse engineering, and pentesting.
 It provides tools and utilities to interact with processes, remote services, and shellcode, making it a staple for cybersecurity professionals and enthusiasts.
 Be sure to have `pwntools` installed before getting started.

 ```shell
 pip install pwntools
 ```

 The Metasploitable2 server is a vulnerable virtual machine that is designed for penetration testing and security training.
 It contains many known vulnerabilities and misconfigurations that can be exploited for educational purposes.
-You can download it from [Rapid7](https://docs.rapid7.com/metasploit/metasploitable-2/)
+You can download it from [Rapid7](https://docs.rapid7.com/metasploit/metasploitable-2/).
+It will be used here to connect to and test the SSH brute force tool.

 The network diagram for this lab looks like this: